 Buy Kawaii Face Masks Online

 If you’d rather buy a mask, there are some kawaii options.
-Redbubble, Society6, TeePublic and Zazzle (all USA) have different styles of fabric masks for non-medical use) available now featuring hundreds of kawaii designs by artists and illustrators.
+Redbubble, Society6, TeePublic and Zazzle (all USA) have different styles of fabric masks for non-medical use available now featuring kawaii designs by artists and illustrators.
 Pricing is quite reasonable with international shipping available and there are regular sales and offers.
 Orders of single masks at least do not seem to incur customs charges.

 There’s also plenty cute handmade face masks available worldwide on Etsy in various styles and sizes for adults and kids.
 You’ll find sellers using fabrics from Japan, by cute Spoonflower designers or even licensed kawaii character fabric.
 The masks above are by mi cielo (USA).

 Help Make Medical Face Masks

 If you’d like to make masks for healthcare professionals, Spoonflower have a useful page with approved patterns, tutorials and fabric types, and information on how to get involved.